AyhamAl-Ali/SkriptMultiEval/README.md

 `/# send "%name of $player's tool%"` - Name of sender's tool

 `/# send "%$$SkriptDev$'s tool%"` - Send tool of a player named "SkriptDev"

+`/# set $me's tool to stone -> broadcast "%$player's tool%"` - Set sender's tool to stone then broadcast it